A Night to Remember Print

 I've been wanting to paint a series of witchy still lifes for years.
 This is the first of them.
 It is based on an experience reported in Dale Pendell's book Pharmako-Gnosis: Plant Teachers and the Poison Path.
 He described drinking a "thimble-sized" glass of belladonna berry wine.
 Neither he now his friend wanted seconds.
 But in my still life, I put the belladonna berry "wine" into a classic antique poison bottle of cobalt blue.
 This belladonna tincture would be added by drops to the glasses of dark red wine.
 I also included a sprig of belladonna, just to say what the poison was.
 The Black Witch moth is there because Dutch Golden Age still lifes often featured moths as reminders of death.
 I chose a Black Witch because of its name and reputation as a death bringer.
 This painting took me quite a long time to do, but I am happy with the result.
 I haven't painted anything like this before, but I hope to do more.

-This original mixed media painting is 16 x 20"/41 x 51cm on heavy paper and is ready to frame without necessity for glass.
-Archival prints on heavy paper are also available.
+This original mixed media painting has sold, but archival prints on 16 x 20"/41 x 51cm heavy paper are still available.